 Ultimately, though I couldn't trust Polanski, I still trusted a good many of his films as they so well depicted certain aspects of trauma and the unstable, twilight world in which the victim can sometimes reside.

 I don't remember when I first saw Kubrick's Lolita.
 I don't remember, either, when I first read Nabokov's Lolita, but I do recollect that I had to make several attempts at it.
 At first, all I knew was that it was a book about pedophile Humbert's abuse of a little girl but was supposed to be a love story.
 The idea turned my stomach.
 I was college age and I wouldn't read it because of what I'd been told about the plot.
+I wasn't inclined to read it because I didn't trust the professors and men who talked about how great the book was, how it was a beautiful love story, I had observed some of their predatory sexual relationships with students.
+From how the book was described to me, it wasn't about an abuser.
 Then I read something else of Nabokov's, I had gotten involved in his in-depth translation work, and decided to try Lolita out, but I was immediately put off by the language.
 The book sat around and finally I read more than the first few pages, continued on, and was astonished that it wasn't a love story at all.
-More than anything else, Lolita was the story of the abused child, how Humbert manipulated her and others, and the story of a European's encounter with America.
+Lolita was about a monstrously abused child, how Humbert manipulated her and others.
+I also saw in it a story of old Europe's relationship with young America.
 Perhaps, at first, I protected myself by looking upon Humbert's relationship with Lolita too much as a metaphor for Europe's relationship with America.
 I read it several more times for the multiple layerings.
 I appreciated it as a great novel.
 As a writer I know that writer's can write about things they haven't personally experienced.
 If writers could only write about things they'd personally experienced then the bulk of them would be in prison, wouldn't they.